gcanales75/demo-kms/README.md

 ## Setting up the environment

 1. Create a KMS Customer managed keys, since it will not be used in a AWS service.
-Use this opportunity to explain the difference KMS options in the console.
+Use this opportunity to explain the different KMS options in the console.

     KMS key creation parameters: